nrwl/nx/docs/guides/lazy-loading.md

 └── tslint.json
 ```

-The `feature-shell.module.ts` file looks like this:
+The `todo-list-shell.module.ts` file looks like this:

 ```typescript
 import { NgModule } from '@angular/core';